melasistema/melasistema-wordpress-theme/wp-content/themes/melatheme/.github/README.md

 -   **Theme for Presentation Only:** The theme's responsibility is limited to templates, styling (Sass), frontend JavaScript, and assets.
 -   **Plugins for Logic:** All functionality, such as creating Custom Post Types, custom taxonomies, API integrations, or form handling, must be implemented within plugins.
 The primary companion plugin for this theme is `melatheme-core`.

+---

+## Theme Features

+### Megamenu

+To enable the megamenu for a specific navigation item, follow these steps:

+1. In the WordPress dashboard, navigate to **Appearance > Menus**.
+2. At the top-right of the screen, click **Screen Options** and ensure the **CSS Classes** option is checked.
+3. Expand the top-level menu item you wish to convert into a megamenu.
+4. In the **CSS Classes** field, add the class `megamenu`.
+5. Structure your menu items three levels deep:
+    *   **Level 1:** The main navigation link (with the `megamenu` class).
+    *   **Level 2:** Non-clickable column titles for the megamenu grid.
+    *   **Level 3:** The clickable links that will appear under each column title.
+6. Save the menu.
+The theme will automatically convert it into a wide, grid-based megamenu where the column content is always visible.

+---

 ## Requirements

 Before you begin, ensure you have the following set up: